 1.1.7 Condominium Conversion: Continue to implement the condominium conversion ordinance, which establishes regulations for the conversion of rental units to owner-occupied units.
-The ordinance requires that any displaced tenants who are handicapped, have minor children in school, or are age 60 or older be given an additional six months in which to find suitable replacement housing
+The ordinance requires that any displaced tenants who

 Non-Quantified Objective: Conservation of rental units currently being rented by lower income households and tenants with special needs.